thomasnapier/unsupervised-soundscape-segmentation/README.md

 The reconstruction notebook supports `sklearn.cluster.HDBSCAN` by default, matching the current project preference.

-However, older Round 2 outputs may have been produced with the external `hdbscan` package.
+However, older outputs may have been produced with the external `hdbscan` package.
 Exact numerical reproduction can differ between HDBSCAN implementations.
 If strict historical matching is required and the external package is available, the notebook can be configured to use the external backend.

 ---